Dav0815/TransportNSW/README.md

 ### Get your stop and line
 The libary will expect at least stop id to request the next leave events.
 The easieste way to get the ID is using Google Maps and clicking on one of the bus, train or ferry stops.
 The information pane one the left will show the relevant stop ID.

+Another source for the stop ID and line is  https://transportnsw.info/stops#/.
+It provides the option to search for a stop and the corresponding lines leaving from there.

 ### Sample Code
 The following example will request the next leave event for the bus line *199* from stop ID *209516*.